ablestack/graphql-codegen-hasura/README.md

 # Overview

 graphql-codegen-hasura is a collection of code generator plugins for [graphql-code-generator](https://graphql-code-generator.com/).
 These plugins are designed to automate coding tasks around the development of a strongly typed client for a [Hasura](https://hasura.io/) backend.
-The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features. \*
+The majority of the code generated is strongly-typed wrappers for [Apollo GraphQL](https://www.apollographql.com/), in addition to a number of convenience features.

 ## Status: \*BETA\*

-Important Note: Despite the 2.x version number, this project is at "Beta" status, with an evolving (and thus unstable) codebase.
-Feel free to use the project "as is", but expect breaking changes when you retrieve updates.
-However, any breaking changes will be released as a new major or minor version in order to minimize disruption to consumers.
+Important Note: Despite the 2.x version number, this project is at "Beta" status, with an evolving codebase.
+However, any breaking changes will be released with new minor or major version bumps in order to minimize disruption to any consumers.

 ## Approaches